aidan-ricci/drumbeatlabs-sample-matcher/README.md

 ## What I'd Do Next (1-2 More Weeks)

-### Week 1: **Enhanced Matching & Personalization**
+### **Enhanced Matching & Personalization**
-1. **Learning-to-rank model**
-   - Collect user feedback (thumbs up/down on matches)
-   - Train XGBoost model to re-rank results based on historical preferences
-   - A/B test against current hybrid scoring

-2. **Creator portfolio analysis**
-   - Scrape recent TikTok/Instagram posts via APIs
-   - Generate embeddings for actual content (not just bios)
-   - Match against assignment's content style (e.g., "humorous", "educational")

-3. **Diversity controls**
+1. **Improve Matching Algorithm**
-   - Add "diversity slider" to avoid recommending same creators repeatedly
+   - Refine matching algorithm to better align assignments with creators
-   - Implement MMR (Maximal Marginal Relevance) for result diversification
+      - Make the list of potential niches and tones more specific and deterministic
+      - Make the list of potential values more specific and deterministic
+      - Make the list of potential regions more specific and deterministic
+      - Refine the semantic matching algorithm to better align assignments with creators
+   - Add more features to matching algorithm (e.g., niche, values, engagement rate)

-### Week 2: **Production Readiness & UX Polish**
+### **Advanced Analytics & Reporting**
-4. **Real-time collaboration**
-   - WebSocket integration for live match updates
-   - Multi-user assignment editing (like Google Docs)
-   - Comment threads on creator profiles

-5. **Advanced analytics dashboard**
+2. **Advanced analytics dashboard**
    - Track match acceptance rates by niche/region
    - Visualize creator performance over time
    - Export reports to CSV/PDF
+   - Add buttons for feedback on provided matches

+### **Deployment & Scaling**
-6. **Deployment & scaling**
+3. **Deployment & scaling**
    - Migrate to Kubernetes on AWS EKS
    - Set up CI/CD pipeline (GitHub Actions → ECR → EKS)
    - Add Redis for session management and caching
    - Implement auto-scaling based on request volume

-7. **Creator onboarding flow**
-   - Self-service portal for creators to update profiles
-   - Automated bio analysis to suggest niches/values
-   - Portfolio upload and embedding generation

 ---